In a nutshell

 - Following the UK's decision to leave the EU, the media sector will have to make adjustments to the way it operates.
 Cross-border licensing arrangements will have to be reassessed, while the laws surrounding IP, data protection, cyber risk and e-commerce may also change as the UK disentangles itself from the body of EU legislation.
 However it is likely that the UK will implement laws that reflect existing EU legislation, as maintaining compatible systems comes with commercial advantages.

 - The decline of TV and print advertising means broadcasters and publishers are always seeking new ways of generating revenue to compensate for lost advertising income (ad sales among national and regional brands is expected to drop by 7.9% and 8.6% respectively).
-Digital advertising (especially on mobile devices) is growth area with spending up 2.2% for national news brands and 3.8% for regional news brands for 2016/17.
+Digital advertising (especially on mobile devices) is a growth area, with mobile advertising alone breaking £5 billion in 2017.
 As internet usage increases (there is now an average of eight internet-enabled devices per UK household, and the ownership of connected TVs is on the rise) advertisers are migrating to the digital sphere.
-A record £10 billion was spent on UK digital advertising in 2016.